 On the second Wednesday night of a two week session, visitors are welcome to join us for a few hours of fellowship and worship.
 Visitors are permitted beginning at 7:00 p.m. and are welcome to stay for our evening worship service which begins at 9:00 p.m.
-Following the worship service, all visitors will need to leave Camp so that we may continue with our nightly activities.
-Please eat before your arrival, as it is not possible for us to prepare enough food for an unpredictable amount of visitors.
+Following worship, all visitors will leave Camp so that we may continue with our nightly activities.
+Please eat before your arrival, as we can't prepare food for an unpredictable amount of visitors.